Developmental Program

 - Your play must not have had a full production, or be licensed or optioned to have a professional production, prior to July 1, 2026.
 If you have any questions about this, please reach out to the CPL Selections Process Manager, Kevin Aponte, at Kevin@carolinatheatreworkshop.com.

-PAST FESTIVALS
+PAST CYCLES

 Explore past Carolina Playwrights Lab festivals and the exciting new works developed each year.